nessa01macias/nessa01macias/README.md

 Nice to see you around here!
 I am Melany, and here are few things about me:

--  🚀 I’m pursuing **Information Technology Bachelor of Engineering**
+-  🚀 I’m a **Information Technology Bachelor of Engineering** graduate from Metropolia UAS.
 - :bulb: I'm interested in **Artificial Intelligence, Data Science &  Embedded Systems**
 - 🔭 I’m currently working on expanding my knowledge in **Mathematics (Calculus, Lineal Algebra, Stadistics...)**
 - 📫 Find me on Linkedin [Melany Macias](https://www.linkedin.com/in/melanymacias/)